CodesByScott/NixOS-Config/README.md

 # NixOS-Config
 My NixOS configuration with flake and home manager for hyprland.
-Inspired by robbsbro69's nixos configuration but with more tweaks to suit my systems and so I don't have to edit files when installing onto a new system if intrested I recommed cheking out their repo over at https://github.com/robbsbro69/nixos/tree/main

-They probably have clearer instructions than I do and better documentation as I am still fairly new to NixOS and am still learning.

 It'll slowly grow and change with time.